crcx/parable/docs/quick_reference.md

 Parable code consists of whitespace separated tokens.
 Each token can recieve a single character prefix, which tells the compiler how to process it.
 Tokens without a prefix are treated as function calls.
 All code is compiled before being run, with each physical source line being compiled and run separately.

+## Function Naming

-You can use any characters except for whitespace in a function name, but the use of $, &, #, [, ], ', and " as single character function names is not allowed.
-(However you may use these if the name is three characters or longer)
+* You can use any characters except for whitespace in a function name
+* Function names can not start with the following characters: $ & # [ ] ' " `

 ----

 ## Data Types

-Parable supports five primary data types:
+Parable supports seven primary data types:

 * Numbers
 * Characters
 * Strings
 * Pointers
 * Flags
+* Bytecode
+* Function Calls

 ----